xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 The file `embedded_tag.star` is a small script used to format data when the dial-in method is used.
 More details are provided in the following sections.

-Below table is a quick reminder of useful docker compose command:
+Below table is a quick reminder of useful docker compose commands:

 **Command**|**Description**
 :-----:|:-----: